zokin/page/content/publication/ssc/index.md

 ---
-title: "Single‑shot cuboids: Geodesics‑based end‑to‑end Manhattan aligned layout estimationfrom spherical panoramas."
+title: "Single‑shot cuboids: Geodesics‑based end‑to‑end Manhattan aligned layout estimationfrom spherical panoramas"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here